DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

 The __init__ file is used in Python to give access to aspects of your code from a higher level.
 The general process is to explicitly elevate functions and classes that should be accessible at the level of the directory in-which the __init__ file resides.
 Here is an example to illustrate this point:

 Following the _circles_ example from earlier, I have written a useful class called _Circle_ located in _CirclesClass.py_.
-In the Python file, there are several class methods as well as a function outside of the class for describing circles:
+In the Python file, there are several class methods as well as a function outside the class for describing circles:
 ```python
 import math